 I .
 Blues Deejays, 503 Ione Street, 33.525494,-90.163998

 Tallahatchie Flats sits on the banks of the Tallahatchie River, just a short drive up Money Road from Greenwood.
 A row of relocated sharecropper shacks welcomes visitors with surprisingly comfortable interiors, surrounded by cotton fields and the sounds of Delta wildlife.
-A renovated commissary features musical entertainment and room for parties and reunions.
+A renovated commissary features occasional musical entertainment and is available to rent for parties and reunions.
+Steps away from Robert Johnson’s final resting place and just a few miles from the noteworthy Civil Rights site, Bryant’s Grocery, located in Money.

 Robert Johnson Self-Guided Tour